gob77/js-weatherApp-redone/README.md

 # Weather App

-This is a FreeCodeCamp project that i made a time ago and im remaking it because the old version was not finished and presented some bugs and problems, this app will display current weather and forecast weather, along with some other features like search by city, extended information on weather and forecast weather condition (humidity, wind speed, presure) and the posibility to visualiza data in farenheit or celsius degrees.
+This is a FreeCodeCamp project that i made a time ago and im remaking it because the old version was not finished and presented some bugs and problems, for now its just the html and css part of the app, over time i will be adding the javascript part and correcting issues and bugs.

 ## To Do.

-- [x] Add geoLocation.
+- [ ] Add geoLocation.
-- [x] Add API info.
+- [ ] Add API info.
 - [x] Add weather icons.
-- [x] Add weather images.
+- [ ] Add weather images.
-- [x] Show weather condition and images.
-- [x] Show forecast weather condition and images.
+- [ ] Show weather condition and images.

 ## To Fix.